The story of the fire control tower of the 46th coastal defense battery in Ventspils

 The Ventspils Military Heritage Site is unique because it is one of the few coastal defence structures in Latvia and the Baltics that depict the history of World War II fortifications.
 It is also unique in that it is a military object built by the Soviet Union during the years of independence of the Republic of Latvia and in a way symbolises the inability of a small country to confront the superpowers on the eve of World War II.
 It is the only coastal defence battery that has survived so well, without historical layers and in its complete state of construction.
 The site shows the entire evolution of the Soviet military concept from 1939 until the withdrawal of Soviet troops in 1994.

-In November 1939, the 35th Battalion of Engineers / Builders of the Soviet Army arrived in Ventspils to begin construction of the 46th Coast Guard Battery of the Red Flag Baltic Fleet of the Soviet Union.
-The builders are located in tents in the south of the city, in the area of Vasarnīcu Street.
-The battery consisted of four Б -13 cannon positions, a fire control tower, a command post, a water intake bunker, a generator / boiler house bunker, and an engineering bunker.
-Near the positions of the cannons, in the district of Mētru and Sila streets, a war town was established, which housed officers with their families, as well as other personnel servicing the coastguard batteries.
-By the start of the war, the Coast Guard battery had been completed and was ready for battle.
-The battery obeyed the Soviet Red Flag Baltic Fleet, SKBF, and was serviced by naval sailors.
+To begin the construction of the 46th Coastal Defense Battery of the Red Banner Baltic Fleet of the Soviet Union (Краснознамённый Балтийский флот ВМФ СССР), the 35th Engineer/Construction Battalion of the Soviet Army arrived in Ventspils in November 1939.
+The builders settled in tents in the south of the city, in the area of Vasarnīcu Street.
+The battery included four B-13 type gun positions, a fire control tower, a command post, a water intake bunker, a generator/boiler house bunker and an engineering bunker.
+A military camp was established near the gun positions, in the area of Mētru and Sila Streets, where officers with their families, as well as other personnel serving the coastal defense battery, lived.
+By the beginning of the war, the coastal defense battery was completed and was combat-ready.
+The battery was subordinated to the Red Banner Baltic Fleet of the Soviet Union – SKBF and was serviced by the fleet's sailors.

-On June 22, 1941, at four in the morning, Nazi German aviation flown over the city, the port, and the airfield.
-On June 24, a German torpedo boat (possibly a Schnellboot S-38 type) tried to attack the port of Ventspils, but with the help of the fire of the 46th Coast Guard battery, the enemy was expelled, it was the first battle of this battery.
-On June 25, a German torpedo boat made a second attempt to attack the port and ships in the port area, but the battery failed to fire.
-On June 26, the Germans tried to occupy the city by sea and air, the attack was repulsed, but the situation in the city was threatening, and on the morning of June 28, the cannons were blown up and Soviet soldiers left the city.
-It is known that German aviation made several attacks on the battery at the beginning of the war.
+On June 22, 1941, at four in the morning, Nazi German aviation carried out an air raid on the city, port and airfield.
+On June 24, German torpedo boats (possibly Schnellboot S-38 type) tried to attack the port of Ventspils, but with the help of fire from the 46th Coastal Defense Battery, the enemy was driven away, it was the first battle of this battery.
+On June 25, German torpedo boats made a second attack attempt on the port and ships located in the port area, but when the battery opened fire, the attack failed.
+On June 26, the Germans tried to take the city with the help of naval and airborne troops, the attack was repulsed, but the situation in the city was dangerous and on the morning of June 28, after receiving an order, the guns were blown up, and the Soviet soldiers left the city.
+It is known that German aviation carried out several air raids on the battery at the beginning of the war.

-After the Red-flagged navy sailors left the battery, it was abandoned until 1944, when it was occupied by Nazi German troops, which dismantled blown up Russian cannons and replaced them with Flak-40 anti-aircraft artillery cannons. purposes.
+After the Red Army Baltic Fleet sailors left the battery, it was abandoned until 1944, when it was occupied by Nazi German troops, who dismantled the blown-up Russian guns and installed Flak-40 anti-aircraft guns in their place, which could also fire at naval targets.

-With the development of modern military technology, cannons are being replaced by missiles.
-The 46th Coast Guard Battery was also preserved in the early 1960s and construction began on the Missile War.
+As modern military technology developed, cannons were replaced by missiles.
+The 46th Coastal Defense Battery was also preserved in the early 1960s, and the construction of a missile division's combat unit began alongside it.

 www.ventspilsmuzejs.lv